skinofthesoul/grav-plugin-antispam/README.md

 * Random encryption key feature by Andrew Moulden, Site Engineering Ltd
 * PHP version coded by Ross Killen, Celtic Productions Ltd

-You can find this script and an article by Ross Killen on email obfuscation at [celticproductions.net](http://www.celticproductions.net/articles/10/email/php-email-obfuscator.html).
+You can find this script along with an article by Ross Killen on email obfuscation at [celticproductions.net](http://www.celticproductions.net/articles/10/email/php-email-obfuscator.html).

 ## To Do

-- fix an odd bug where every *other* noscript output on a page gets eaten somehow (everything works fine with javascript enabled)
+- fix an odd bug where every *other* noscript output on a page gets eaten somehow (everything works fine with javascript enabled) – some help with this would be much appreciated, please see [this issue](https://github.com/skinofthesoul/grav-plugin-antispam/issues/1)
+- check for existing mailto links and replace the whole thing in that case
-- maybe give it a per page switch so it can be turned off or on for certain pages
+- maybe give it a per page switch so it can be turned off or on for certain pages (does anybody need that?)